TeselaGen/ve_standalone/README.md

 How to use
 ------
-The following example create a VectorEditor instance of the genbank file `sequenceGB`.
+The following example creates a VectorEditor instance of the genbank file `sequenceGB`.

 ```js
 var sequence = VE.Sequence.fromGenbank(sequenceGB);